 Performed sub-group analysis on the risk of CIA occurrence with selected age (40 years) as a threshold.
 In this way, the resulting model is more specific to each group of patients with different physical conditions.

-Explored the influential factors associated with menses recovery after CIA and thus provides more comprehensive information for pre-treatment consultation could be provided.
+Explored the influential factors associated with menses recovery after CIA and thus more comprehensive information for pre-treatment consultation could be provided.

 1.4 Thesis outline